badd-labs/badd-labs/lab4.3/README.md

 Make sure your contract works for multiple calls and settlement happens only if both parties have explicitly given their approval/disapproval.

-### Bounus Task (20%):
+### Bonus Task (20%):

 Deploy and run the code of Task 1,2,3 on a Compus Blockchain.
 Include screenshots of the results in your report.
+You can use [[this tutorial ]https://github.com/BlockchainLabSU/SUBlockchainLabs/blob/master/lab4.1/README_solc.md] as a reference of how to deploy smart contracts on a on-campus Blockchain.